boredsquirrel/Flatpak-remotes/README.md

 If someone finds the link to the docs, please post it, I am again unable to find it.

 ## [Fedora Flatpaks](https://fedoraproject.org/wiki/SIGs/Flatpak#Why_do_we_need_Fedora_Flatpaks?)
 Apps built with Fedoras built system and own runtime.
 Up to date, pretty secure, mostly not officially supported but packaged by Fedora Contributors.
 The list is also pretty small, so many people just remove it.
-It is the default on Fedora and will stay this, legal reasons.
+It is the default on Fedora and will stay, legal reasons.

     flatpak remote-add --if-not-exists fedora https://registry.fedoraproject.org